 Marko Brožič and his wife Ana Vranešič had 4 children, including:

 1A.
 Jože Brožič b.
 1902, died at the age of 23.
 At this time, it is unknown if he was ever married or had children.

-Around this time, Ive Jaketič (Mikulašev) and Mare Vranešič (Matkova), Ane’s sister, moved into the Tirolci household after all their children left their home at the Mikulaši.
-Mare and Ane were known as the ‘Tirolke’.
+Around this time, Johan Jaketič (Mikulašev) and Marija Vranešič (Matkova), Ana’s sister, moved into the Tirolci household after all their children left their home at the Mikulaši.
+Marija and Ana were known as the ‘Tirolke’.